kelseyhightower/nocode/README.md

 ### Building the Application

-Now that anything has been done, it's time to build the application:
+Now that nothing has been done, it's time to build the application:

 ```